TellinaTool/nl2bash/README.md

 ### Environment Variables & Dependencies

-Once TensorFlow is installed, run `make` in the root directory of the repo.
-This sets up the Python path and main experiment dependencies.
+Once TensorFlow is installed, use the following commands to set up the Python path and main experiment dependencies.
 ```
+export PYTHONPATH=`pwd`

 (sudo) make
 ```